![]() |

 Examples of Vendor Finance Strategies Below are examples of strategies that deal with situations where:

 Bank Loan or Finance One option is to fund any shortfall with a loan from a Bank.
 However, the parties should not lightly assume that Bank Finance would be available at the time of the Un-funded Event.
 For example, Bank Finance might not be practical if the Bank was likely to question the amount of the Pre-agreed Purchase Price or the ability of the Purchasers to service the Loan at the time of the Un-funded Event.
 If this is possible, then the parties should consider Vendor Finance.
-Bank Loan Funds Upfront Instalment IGS often drafts Vendor Finance Provisions that require an upfront Instalment to be paid to the Vendor.
+Bank Loan Funds Upfront Instalment Clover Law often drafts Vendor Finance Provisions that require an upfront Instalment to be paid to the Vendor.
 It would normally be expected that the Purchasers could fund this Instalment out of their existing resources or by way of Bank Loan.
 In these circumstances, it would be necessary to dislose the Vendor Finance arrangements to the Bank in order to obtain approval of the Bank Loan.

 Some Insurance Cover If the Pre-agreed Sale Price was $400,000 and the only Insurance Cover available was for $200,000, the Vendor Finance Provisions could provide that the Purchase Price of $400,000 will be paid in: